Speak to an expert

 Below you’ll find answers to the most frequently asked questions we get about non-refillable canisters.

-What are Non-Refillable cylinders?
+What are non-refillable cylinders?

-What is 'Bump' Testing?
+What is 'bump' testing?

 How much gas do the canisters hold?

-There are four non-refillable canister options.
+There are four non-refillable canister size options.
 The largest non-refillable canister holds approximately 110 gas litres.
 The smallest, aerosol-type canister provides 10 gas litres.
-Compare this to the gas capacity of a traditional 50 litre refillable cylinder, filled to 200 Bar, which gives 10,000 gas litres.
+Compare this to the gas capacity of a traditional 50 litre refillable canister, filled to 200 Bar, which gives 10,000 gas litres.
 Non-refillables are ideal where smaller quantities of gas are needed.

 How many bump tests can I get from a canister?

 There are a number of factors that affect the number of bump tests achievable from a single non-refillable canister.
-These include;
+These include:

 • The flow rate of the gas required by the instrument.
 The manufacturer of the instrument will normally recommend the optimum flow rate in their operating procedures.
 Selecting a suitable fixed flow regulator from a wide range will maximise the number of bump tests possible from the canister.